onejeuu/sc-mapmerge/README.md

 poetry run build
 ```

-Executable file will be created in `/dist` directory in your project folder.
+Executable file will be created in `/dist` directory.